markjivko/kronup-php/docs/Api/UsersApi.md

 ## `remove()`

-> Users Remove user from Organization
+> Remove user from Organization

 {: .new-title }
 > #️⃣ Execute example in terminal